thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/1_core-formed/3_greek/1_alabastron/cat-11.md

 ## Comments and Comparanda

-On core-formed alabastra see comments on [2003.180](#cat).
+On core-formed alabastra see comments on {% cat '2003.180' %}.
 For the classification of this particular alabastron see [[Grose 1989]], class I:A, alabastron form I:1.

 ## Provenance